 - Weekly theory exams: Students must receive a grade of 70% or higher on each weekly theory exam. - 210-hour CORE written and practical skills evaluation test: Students must receive a grade of 70% or higher.
 If a student fails to pass this evaluation test on their second attempt, they may be asked to withdraw and re-enroll in the next CORE class start date. - Final exam 1: This test covers an overview of all related cosmetology subjects (e.g., anatomy, chemistry, etc.).
 Students must receive a grade of 85% or higher on all final exams. - Final exam 2: The written exam covers an overview of all theory instruction, Alabama state law, and other items covered on the state cosmetology exam.
-Students must receive a grade of 85% or higher on all final exams. - Monthly practical worksheets: Full-time students must complete a minimum of thirteen (13); part-time students must complete a minimum of eighteen (18).
+Students must receive a grade of 85% or higher on all final exams. - 6 Monthly practical worksheets: Students must complete a minimum of seven (7) worksheets.